dpejoh/Adwaita-colors/README.md

 cp -r ./Adwaita-colors/* /var/usrlocal/share/icons/
 ```

-Once the icons are installed and integrated, apply the theme through GNOME Tweaks.
+Once the icons are installed, apply the theme through GNOME Tweaks.

 ## Integrating with MoreWaita:

-If you're using the MoreWaita theme, follow these steps to integrate it with Adwaita Colors:

 In the index.theme file, add MoreWaita at the beginning of the Inherits= line: